krjoseph/ms-365-mcp-server/README.md

 - Use your pre-existing OAuth token for Microsoft Graph API requests
 - Does not handle token refresh (token lifecycle management is your responsibility)

-> **Note**: HTTP mode requires authentication.
-For unauthenticated testing, use stdio mode with device code flow.
+> **Note**: HTTP mode requires authentication for tool execution.
+However, MCP protocol methods like `tools/list`, `server/info`, and `server/capabilities` are available without authentication to enable server discovery and tool listing.
 >
 > **Authentication Tools**: In HTTP mode, login/logout tools are disabled by default since OAuth handles authentication.
 > Use `--enable-auth-tools` if you need them available.